folk-js/allio/docs/NOTES.md

 - figure out future ways to handle table (or other structured) data
 - figure out how to get filepaths from macos finder accessibility elements

+- rename AXIO to ALLIO?
+As in a11y i/o layer?
+ALL I/O!

 misc other bits:

 - [ ] **CLI tool?** - Use `axio` crate directly for scripting/automation without Tauri